 Name of the Student: School: Date: Assessment Ratings: 0 1 2 3 Score Sources of Learning (Alignment to Louisiana Connectors and/or Tier 1 Curriculum) 0-48 of artifacts are aligned to the Louisiana Connectors and/or Tier 1 Curriculum.
 49-96 of artifacts are aligned to the Louisiana Connectors and/or Tier 1 Curriculum.
 97- 144 of artifacts are aligned to the Louisiana Connectors and/or Tier 1 Curriculum.
 145- 192 of artifacts are aligned to the Louisiana Connectors and/or Tier 1 Curriculum.
 Artifacts of Learning (ELA, math, science, and social studies Classwork) 0-48 of the required classwork artifacts: a. are provided; 2. are dated; 3. are graded.
-49-98 of the required classwork artifacts: a. are provided; 2. are dated; 3. are graded.
+49-96 of the required classwork artifacts: a. are provided; 2. are dated; 3. are graded.
 97-144 of the required classwork artifacts: a. are provided; 2. are dated; 3. are graded.
 145-192 of the required classwork artifacts: a. are provided; 2. are dated; 3. are graded.
 Artifacts of Learning (ELA & math IEP Progress Report) 0-8 of the required number of IEP progress reports are provided.
 9-16 of the required number of IEP progress reports are provided.
 17-24 of the required number of IEP progress reports are provided.
 25-32 of the required number of IEP progress reports are provided.
 Proficiency on Content and Skills (Academic Achievement in ELA, math, science, and social studies) 0-25% of data show student growth and academic achievement.
 26-50% of data student growth and academic achievement 51-75% of data show student growth and academic achievement 76-100% of data show student growth and academic achievement Proficiency on Content and Skills (ELA and math IEP Goals Attainment) 0-25% of data show student growth and sufficient progress and/ or IEP goals attainment.
 26-50% of data show student growth and sufficient progress and/ or IEP goals attainment.
 51-75% of data show student growth and sufficient progress and/ or IEP goals attainment.
 76-100% of data show student growth and sufficient progress and/ or IEP goals attainment.
-Overall Assessment The passing cut score for a passing portfolio is 10 with a score of at least 1 in each of the 5 assessment criteria.
-Total: CERTIFICATION My signature below certifies that the student above has (met or not met) the HS Diploma Alternate Assessment JumpStart portfolio requirement as set by the East Baton Rouge Parish School System.
-This certifies further that the IEP team may use the portfolio to meet the testing requirement for graduation via this pathway.
-Director, Exceptional Student Services
+Overall Assessment The passing cut score for criteria. or a passing portfolio is 10 w ith a score of at least 1 in e ach of the 5 assessment Total: My signature below certifies that the portfolio requirement as set by the i meet the testing requirement for gra East Baton Rouge Paris sh School System.
+This ce